 The First National Bank Of Charleston

-The First National Bank Of Charleston in Ohio printed $213,600 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1863 and stopped printing money in 1877, which equals a 15 year printing period.
-That is actually quite brief in terms of bank existence.
-During its life, The First National Bank Of Charleston issued 8 different types and denominations of national currency.
+The First National Bank Of Charleston in South Carolina printed $4,310,700 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1865 and stopped printing money in 1926, which equals a 62 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Charleston issued 11 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Charleston was located in Clark County.
-It was assigned charter number 171.
+For the record, The First National Bank Of Charleston was located in Charleston County.
+It was assigned charter number 1622.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com